 This is how our Auckland day trip went including what did and how to spend a great day in Auckland!

 Auckland Day Trip

 Walking the beach we crossed a small river and continued to explore.
-We soaked up the beautiful sky and reminisced with Liam about all the crazy stories from our time traveling together and life was good!
+We soaked up the beautiful sky and reminisced with Liam about all the crazy stories from our time travelling together.
+Life was good!

 Lion Rock is a huge Rock that stands alone in the middle of the beach.
 At 45m high the views from the top are spectacular!
 You can easily hike halfway up using the stairs and marked pathway.
-However, if you’re not afraid to break a few rules, you can climb over the barrier at the halfway point and continue up a small path (with a straight drop to your death) and make it to the top.
+However, if you’re not afraid to break a few rules, you can climb over the barrier at the halfway point and continue up a small path (with a straight drop) and make it to the top.

 Once you make it to the top of Lion Rock you’re rewarded with 360-degree views of the area.
 From there we watched surfers wipe out on the huge surf and just took in some of the best views I have ever seen!

 Piha Beach is one place that I will be returning to.
 Next time though, I plan to stay a few nights at the nearby campground so I can truly soak it all in.

 Once we made the treacherous climb back down we decided to grab some beers and enjoy the rest of the day in style.
 We ventured back towards the city and headed to a lookout that offered amazing views of Auckland.